Hi, I’m Jen.

 About Me

-✅ If you have (nice) things to say or want to work together, suggest a topic, or have a question, you can email me at Jen (at) Swiftly Sung Stories (dot) com.
-I’d love to hear from you, Swiftie!
+If you want to suggest a topic, have a question, or just want to say hi, you can email me at Swiftly Sung Stories (at) gmail (dot) com.
+I’d love to hear from you!

-🚩 Running tally of men who have emailed me to tell me my opinions are wrong (updated weekly): 61 🚩
+🚩 Running tally of men who have emailed me to tell me my opinions are wrong, or to tell me that Taylor Swift needs to have a baby: 113 🚩

-Funny enough, exactly zero women have emailed me to shame my opinions…huh.
-Probably just a fluke.
+Funny enough, exactly zero women have emailed me to “correct” my opinions…interesting.

 Credentials